 Renny won a Manchester Evening News Best Supporting Actor award as an actor at the Royal Exchange, Manchester, and was nominated as The Stage’s Best Actor at the Edinburgh Festival.
 He has played some of the most demanding Shakespearian roles in the canon.
 He won the Dark Chat Best Director award for his production of Bare and, as a writer, won a coveted Scotsman Fringe First and The Michael Elliott prize in The Mobil Playwriting Competition.

 His play The Alphabet Girl received glowing reviews from The Manchester Theatre Awards…so much so that Kaitlin Howard The Alphabet Girl was nominated and subsequently won a Best Fringe Performance award in the 2015 Manchester Theatre Awards and then won the National Studio Theatre Award for Best Actress 2015 for her performance in Edinburgh as The Alphabet Girl.The Alphabet Girl then was produced at Oldham Coliseum along with Renny’s 2-hander Katie Crowder in which he starred and directed to great acclaim.
-His new play The Bag Pixies will be premiered by Badapple Theatre in spring 2017.
+His new play The Bag Pixies will be premiered by Badapple Theatre for Christmas 2017.

 Renny is a completely independent fight teacher unaligned with any organisation, academy or society concentrating purely on the teaching of knowledge for the next generation with his own unique expertise.
 He regularly teaches with Kaitlin Howard.
 He is a university lecturer in stage combat at Manchester Metropolitan University, has held positions of Chair with two leading teaching academies and was elected to serve on the British Actor’s Equity Stage Committee and the Equity Creative Team Specialist Committee, The Equity Register of Fight Directors and The Equity Register of Fight Directors Working Party.